coq/coq/doc/sphinx/language/gallina-extensions.rst

 :cmd:`Definition`, :cmd:`Fixpoint`, :cmd:`Lemma` and so on.
 For (co-)inductive datatype
-declarations, the semantics are the following: an inductive parameter declared as an implicit argument need not be repeated in the inductive definition but will become implicit for the constructors of the inductive only, not the inductive type itself.
+declarations, the semantics are the following: an inductive parameter declared as an implicit argument need not be repeated in the inductive definition and will become implicit for the inductive type and the constructors.
 For example:

 .. coqtop:: all